 Where Can I Find The Best Source of Alpha Galactosidase?

-The product VeganZyme™ contains a 100% vegan form of Alpha Galactosidase produced by the natural fermentation process of Aspergillis Niger.
-It comes from all vegetarian, non-GMO sources, is kosher certified, gluten free, made in the USA, contains no animal product and is completely suitable for vegetarians and vegans.
+The product VeganZyme® contains a 100% vegan form of Alpha Galactosidase produced by the natural fermentation process of Aspergillus Niger.
+It comes from all vegetarian, non-GMO sources, is kosher certified, gluten free, made in the USA from globally sourced ingredients, contains no animal products, and is completely suitable for vegetarians and vegans.